resharp/scBurstSim/README.md

 1. traces: run single_allele_example.py for plotting example traces of specific strategies (see further documentation inline)
 2. distributions quickly create stationary distribution for a single allele example (by sampling snapshots from single trace)

-# Analyses
+# Analysis

 ## analyze parameters

 - compare simulated (time-dependent and stationary) distributions against theoretical stationary distribution
 - examine how quickly the means converge towards the means of the stationary distributions (use multiple window lengths)
 - make two dimensional scatter and density plot for two labels for one strategy (set of dynamical parameters)
-- examine correlation between k_d and inferred k_d from means from label_1 and label_2 (assumes non-changing parameters)
+- examine correlation between k_d and inferred k_d from means from label_1 and label_2 (assuming non-changing parameters)

+## analyze active state
+explore the shape of the active state fraction distribution (since we miss the theoretical distribution)
+- build intuition: create distributions for percentage of active state ("active state fraction distribution")
+- explore: try to fit to beta distribution

 ## infer parameters example
+fit to time dependent function of chance of having activity of any length during a single labeling window

 ## infer parameters Poisson